North Fork Community Power Forest Bioenergy Facility Demonstration

 Project Benefits

 This commercial-ready gasification technology has not been previously demonstrated in California.
-Combined with the producer gas cleanup system, automation and control, and optimized operation, this innovative system will prove distributed, woody biomass-fueled electricity to be economically feasible and capable of operating for 7,000 hours a year.
-The project will be grid-connected and will provide immediate benefits, including increased renewable generation capacity, expanded technical resources, and community environmental, wildfire, and economic development benefits.
+Combined with the producer gas cleanup system, automation and control, and optimized operation, this innovative system will demonstrate distributed, woody biomass-fueled electricity to be economically feasible and capable of operating for 7,000 hours a year.
+The project will be grid-connected and will provide immediate benefits, including increased renewable generation capacity; expanded technical resources; and community environmental, wildfire, and economic development benefits.

 Affordability